How to Tag

 Comforters, Crib sets/Bumpers, Baby Blankets, Bibs, Swaddles, etc.

-- Put bedding in their original plastic bag if you have that, tape over the hole punch area of the tag and then hole punch, and attach the tag to the zipper of the bag, or use appropriately-sized Ziploc bags.
+- Put bedding in its original plastic bag or use appropriately-sized Ziploc bags.
 These are available at Dollar Tree.
-Tape tag to outside of bag.
+Tape over the hole punch area of the tag and then hole punch, and ziptie the tag to the zipper of the bag or tape tag to outside of bag without taping over QR code.
 If you don't have a large enough bag, you may tie twine or ribbon securely around your set to keep it folded.

 - We prefer bibs NOT be in bags, so people can clearly see that they do not have stains.